zowe/docs-site/docs/user-guide/configure-certificates.md

 ### Hostname validity
 The host communicating with a certificate should have its hostname match one of the values of the certificate's Common Name or Subject Alternate Name (SAN).
-If this condition is not true for at least one of the certificates that are seen by Zowe, then you can wish to set [NONSTRICT verification](#nonstrict-verification) within Zowe's configuration.
+If this condition is not true for at least one of the certificates that are seen by Zowe, then you may wish to set [NONSTRICT verification](#nonstrict-verification) within Zowe's configuration.

 ### z/OSMF access
 The z/OSMF certificate is verified according to Zowe's [Certificate verification setting](#certificate-verification), as is the case with any certificate that is seen by Zowe.
 However, Zowe will also set up a trust relationship with z/OSMF within Zowe's truststore during certificate setup automation if the certificate setting is set to any value other than [DISABLED](#disabled-verification).